Sailor Moon R: The Movie: Make Up! Sailor Guardians

-The Promise of the Rose
+Sailor Moon R: The Movie

 A young Mamoru Chiba hands a mysterious boy a rose before he disappears, vowing to bring Mamoru a flower.
-In the present, Mamoru meets up with Usagi Tsukino and the Sailor Senshi at the Jindai Botanical Garden.
+In the present, Mamoru meets up with Usagi Tsukino and the Sailor Guardians at the Jindai Botanical Garden.
 Usagi attempts to kiss Mamoru, but when he suspects the other girls of spying on him, he walks off outside alone.

 The stranger appears from the garden's fountain and takes Mamoru's hands into his own, which makes Usagi uncomfortable.
-Usagi tries to break the man's grasp from Mamoru, but is knocked down.
+Usagi tries to break the man's grasp from Mamoru but is knocked down.
 The man vows that no one will prevent him from keeping his promise before disappearing again.
 Mamoru tells Usagi that the stranger's name is Fiore (フィオレ, Fiore).
-At Rei Hino's temple, the Sailor Senshi discuss an asteroid which has started to approach Earth and on which Luna and Artemis have discovered traces of vegetal life.
+At Rei Hino's temple, the Sailor Guardians discusses an asteroid that has started to approach Earth and on which Luna and Artemis have discovered traces of vegetal life.
 The talk turns into rumors about Mamoru's and Fiore's possible relationship, while Usagi thinks about how Mamoru had told her that he had no family and was alone, and how she had promised him she would be his family from now on.

-Fiore sends his flower-monster henchwoman, Glycina (グリシナ), to Tokyo to drain the population's life-energy, but the Sailor Senshi free them and destroy the monster.
-Fiore appears, revealing his responsibility for the attack, and uses a flower called a Xenian (キセニアン, Kisenian) before severely injuring the Sailor Senshi.
+Fiore sends his flower-monster henchwoman, Glycina (グリシナ), to Tokyo to drain the population's life energy, but the Sailor Guardians free them and destroy the monster.
+Fiore appears, revealing his responsibility for the attack, and uses a flower called a Xenian (キセニアン, Kisenian) before severely injuring the Sailor Guardians.
 Mamoru attempts to talk Fiore out of fighting but the Xenian controls Fiore's mind.
 After Mamoru saves Usagi from certain death by intercepting his attack, Fiore takes Mamoru to an asteroid rapidly approaching Earth and begins to revive him in a crystal filled with liquid.
 While in the crystal, Mamoru remembers meeting Fiore after his parents died in a car accident.
 Mamoru had previously assumed that he had made up the boy as an imaginary friend.
 Fiore explains that he had to leave Mamoru because of the Earth's unsuitable atmosphere; Mamoru gave Fiore a rose before disappearing.
 Fiore searched the galaxy to find a flower for Mamoru, finding the Xenian in the process.
 Seeking revenge on the humans for his loneliness, Fiore returns to Earth.

-Meanwhile, Luna and Artemis tell the Sailor Senshi that the Xenian can destroy planets using weak-hearted people.
-Ami Mizuno realizes that the energy from the asteroid matches the flower-monster's evil energy, deducing that Fiore has hidden there.
-The Sailor Senshi decide to rescue Mamoru.
-Despite her initial reluctance, the Sailors and Chibiusa convince Usagi to save Mamoru and confront Fiore.
+Meanwhile, Luna and Artemis tell Sailor Guardians that the Xenian can destroy planets using weak-hearted people.
+Ami Mizuno realizes that the energy from the asteroid matches the flower monster's evil energy, deducing that Fiore has hidden there.
+The Sailor Guardians decides to rescue Mamoru.
+Despite her initial reluctance, the Sailor Guardians and Chibiusa convince Usagi to save Mamoru and confront Fiore.